-Ratings Facilities Amount (₹ crore) Rating 1 Rating Action Long-term bank facilities 30.49 (Reduced from ₹47.54 crore) CARE AA; Stable (Double A; Outlook: Stable) Reaffirmed Long-term/ Short-term bank facilities 60.00 (Reduced from ₹97.50 crore) CARE AA; Stable/CARE A1+ (Double A; Outlook: Stable/A One Plus) Reaffirmed Short-term bank facilities 20.00 CARE A1+ (A One Plus) Reaffirmed Total bank facilities 110.49 (₹One hundred ten crore and forty- nine lakh only)
+Facilities/Instruments Amount (₹ crore) Rating 1 Rating Action Long torm bank facilities 18.56 8.56 CARE AA; Stable Long-term bank facilities (Reduced from 30.49) CARE AA, Stable Reaffirmed Long-term/ Short-term bank facilities 60.00 CARE AA; Stable/ CARE A1+ Reaffirmed Short-term bank facilities 20.00 CARE A1+ Reaffirmed

-Details of facilities in Annexure-1.
+Details of instruments/facilities in Annexure-1.

-Detailed rationale and key rating drivers
+Rationale and key rating drivers

-The ratings assigned to the bank facilities of Mayur Uniquoters Limited (MUL) continue to derive strength from the over four decades of experience of its promoter in the artificial leather industry, MUL's strong market position in the organised segment of polyvinyl chloride (PVC) coated fabric, the wide product portfolio with diverse industry applications, product approvals from leading domestic and global automotive original equipment manufacturers (OEMs), along with its established and reputed clientele across end-use industries.
+The ratings assigned to the bank facilities of Mayur Uniquoters Limited (MUL) continue to derive strength from over four decades of experience of its promoter in the artificial leather industry, MUL's strong market position in the organised segment of polyvinyl chloride (PVC) coated fabric, wide product portfolio with diverse industry applications, product approvals from leading domestic and global automotive original equipment manufacturers (OEMs), along with its established and reputed clientele across end-use industries.
 The ratings also factor in the revenue diversification across the automotive industry, the auto replacement market, the footwear and furnishing segments, along with the company's focus on high-margin products in both, the domestic and export markets, supported by its product development capabilities and backward integration, enabling the company to generate healthy profitability margins.
-The ratings further continue to consider MUL's strong liquidity, comfortable leverage, and strong debt coverage indicators on account of the low debt levels and healthy cash flow generation.
-CARE Ratings Limited (CARE Ratings) also takes cognisance of the growth in sales volume during FY22 (refers to the period from April 1 to March 31) and Q1FY23 on a y-o-y basis and the expectation of further growth during FY23-FY25, backed by an increase in supply to the recently approved models of the OEMs and ramp-up of its poly urethane (PU) operations.
+The ratings further continue to consider MUL's financial risk profile marked by comfortable leverage, and strong debt coverage indicators on account of the low debt levels and healthy cash flow generation and its strong liquidity.
+CARE Ratings Limited (CARE Ratings) also takes cognisance of the growth in sales volume during FY23 (refers to the period from April 1 to March 31) and Q1FY24 on a y-o-y basis and the expectation of further growth during FY24-FY26, supported by an increase in supply to auto OEMs and ramp-up of poly urethane (PU) operations.

 The above rating strengths are, however, tempered by MUL's exposure to raw material price volatility and foreign currency fluctuation risk, continued elongated working capital cycle, and its presence in a highly fragmented and competitive artificial leather industry, especially in the lower value-added segment of the market.
-The ratings also take cognisance of the underutilisation of the newly commissioned greenfield PU coated fabric project, where the ramp-up of operations is expected to be gradual.
+The ratings also take cognisance of the underutilisation of the greenfield PU coated fabric project due to delay in the ramp-up of operations which restricts its profitability and return ratios.